The ‘Each One Teach One’ Mentoring Programme

 If you are an experienced counsellor or psychotherapist of Black, African, Asian or Caribbean heritage we need your knowledge and expertise to ensure this mentoring programme is a continued success.
 We’re looking for therapists who have successfully navigated their way through the challenging and demanding training process and survived to tell the tale.
 As part of your role as mentor, you will be responsible for helping the mentee navigate their way through a similar process, ‘Each One Teach One’.

 THE PROGRAMME DETAILS

-- The programme will run for 7 months within the academic year from Jan 2018 to July 2018.
-Applications are currently being accepted.
+- The programme will run for 7 months within the academic year from Jan 2019 to July 2019.

-- There will be open days on the 21st October 2017 in London and the 09 December 2017 in Birmingham at which those who are interested in mentoring or being mentored to ask questions and meet others that have been involved in the programme.
+- There is an open day on the 20th October 2018 in London for those that are interested in mentoring or being mentored to ask questions and meet others that have been involved in the programme.

-- On the 15th January those that have made applications will be matched and soon after be introduced to their matches
+- Early January, those that have made applications will be matched with their mentors based on the application preferences and soon after the matches will be introduced to each other.

 WHAT IS MENTORING?

 Mentoring can be an enriching relationship for both parties, where one more experienced person (Mentor) shares their knowledge, skills, information, insights and life experience with another less experienced person (Mentee), in order to create growth through personal and professional development, problem solving and discussion of issues to reach the specific goals of the Mentee using constructive feedback.
 However, the success of this relationship depends on the communication, commitment and participation of both the Mentor and the Mentee in a confidential space.